JetBrains/amper/docs/src/faq.md

 the configuration experience – join our [:material-slack: Slack channel](https://kotlinlang.slack.com/archives/C062WG3A7T8) for discussion.

-### Why don’t you use Kotlin for Amper's configuration files?
+### Why don’t you use Kotlin for Kargo's configuration files?

 Currently, we use YAML as a simple and readable markup language.
 It allows us to experiment with the UX and the IDE support much faster.
 We’ll review the language choice as we proceed with the design and based on demand.
 The Kotlin DSL,